 Typical shelf life for iodine is about 3 to 5 years for the pill form and indefinite for the crystalline form.
 Be aware of color changes to the iodine to interpret its effectiveness.

 Please note: iodine can be dangerous to pregnant or nursing women and people with thyroid conditions.
 Do not use iodine if this applies to you.
+Be sure to clean your hydration reservoir after use if you’ve used iodine tablets to protect anyone using them after you.

 Camping Stoves & Pots